Atiba Hutchinson: International career

 Hutchinson however remained active for Canada, and in March 2021 he accepted a call-up for 2022 FIFA World Cup qualifiers against Bermuda and the Cayman Islands.
 This new cycle was far more successful than any he had seen before, and they reached the final stage for the first time in a quarter century.
 Hutchinson said "this time around we've got a team that is full of talent."
-On November 16, 2021, Hutchinson captained Canada to a 2–1 victory over Mexico at Commonwealth Stadium in Edmonton, which also marked his 90th appearance for his country, surpassing Julian De Guzman as the all-time appearance leader for the men's national team.
-On March 27, Canada officially qualified for the World Cup with a 4–0 victory over Jamaica at BMO Field in Toronto.
+On 16 November 2021, Hutchinson captained Canada to a 2–1 victory over Mexico at Commonwealth Stadium in Edmonton, which also marked his 90th appearance for his country, surpassing Julian De Guzman as the all-time appearance leader for the men's national team.
+On 27 March, Canada officially qualified for the World Cup with a 4–0 victory over Jamaica at BMO Field in Toronto.

 After he suffered a bone bruise that scuppered the beginning of his club season in the fall of 2022, there was doubt as to whether Hutchinson would be ready to participate in the World Cup.
 Herdman said it was "a tough situation for him.
 Because I think for all of us he just means so much to the team."
 However, he recovered sufficiently and in November 2022 he was named to Canada's 26-man squad for the 2022 FIFA World Cup.
 Acknowledging Hutchinson's importance to the national team through the preceding twenty years, TSN remarked that "the country's return to the World Cup is the crowning achievement in his incomparable career."
 Hutchinson was also the eldest outfielder to play at the 2022 World Cup.
 On 27 November, he played his 100th match for Canada in a 4–1 defeat against Croatia during the World Cup, becoming the first male Canadian to achieve this feat.
 In Canada's last match of the tournament, having already been eliminated, a would-be equalizing header from Hutchinson was tucked under the crossbar but failed to cross the goal line, as Canada were eventually defeated 2–1 by Morocco, failing to take any points from their group matches.

+In June 2023 Hutchinson was named to the 23-man squad contesting the 2023 CONCACAF Nations League Finals.
+He indicated in an interview with The Athletic that this tournament would likely be his last with Canada.
+Canada defeated Panama in the semi-final 2–0, reaching the event final.
+This was the first event final of Hutchinson's international career, and the first for the national team in 23 years.
+Hutchinson confirmed his retirement from international soccer on 17 June.